C-Loftus/sight-free-talon/readme.md

 # Sight-Free-Talon

-This repository is intended to hold code useful for using Talon with a vision impairment or eye strain.
-This code may allow easier interaction with tools like screen readers, text-to-speech, or forms of alternative user feedback like software beeps, hardware buzzers, pedals, etc.

-The current priority is to focus on Windows.
-This repository is relatively experimental.
+Use Talon while not needing to look at your computer.
+Especially helpful for those with vision impairment, blindness, eye strain, or those who prefer alternative computer interaction.
+Integrates tools like:

+- screen readers
+- text-to-speech
+- braille
+- software beeps
+- hardware rumble / tacile feedback
+- pedals

+# Installing

+Clone the repo into your Talon user directory.
+The repository works fine without a screenreader, but it will work alongside NVDA if you have NVDA installed.

+On Linux you must install `spd-say` to play tts.

+## Background and Motivation

-The motivation for this repository is the fact that many screen readers and other tools for visual impairment are very dependent upon keyboard and hand usage.
-This repository tries to decouple that.
-Also, by leveraging the macro potential of Talon, we can automate tasks that would potentially take a much longer time with a screen reader.
-Talon also allows easier integration of tools like foot pedals and the significant pre-existing ecosystem of tools to help automate user input or navigation
+Many screen readers and tools for visual impairment are very dependent upon keyboard and hand usage.
+By leveraging Talon, we can reduce hand usage and automate tasks, especially those that would be difficult with a screen reader.
+Talon also allows easier integration of tools like foot pedals and the significant pre-existing ecosystem of tools to help automate user input or navigation.

 # Contributing